heidi37/pixabay-api-project/README.md

 ## Lessons Learned

-I have used Vite to spin up single page React apps in the past, this was the first time using it for a vanilla JavaScript application.
+I have used Vite to spin up single-page React apps in the past, this was the first time using it for a vanilla JavaScript application.

 ## Related Projects